scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 1. The "Naive" method
 =====================

-The so-called naive method computes the conformity scores of the training data to estimate the typical error obtained on a new test data point.
+The so-called naive method computes the residuals of the training data to estimate the typical error obtained on a new test data point.
 The prediction interval is therefore given by the prediction obtained by the model trained on the entire training set :math:`\pm` the quantiles of the